 Lawrence offers a 4+1 program in public health in conjunction with the Medical College of Wisconsin (MCW).
 Students spend three years of study at Lawrence and a year of dual enrollment at Lawrence and in MCW’s online public health program starting the summer after their junior year.
 In the dual degree year, while still in residence at Lawrence, students take the equivalent of 27 units at LU in addition to the online MPH courses.
 Up to 15 credits (27 LU units) of MCW graduate work may count towards both the undergraduate and graduate degrees.
 After the dual enrollment year students who have satisfied the Lawrence University general education requirements and their major requirements will graduate with a Bachelor of Arts.
 Students then continue for a summer semester and a full year in MCW’s online public health program after which they will earn a Masters in Public Health.

 Lawrence students apply to the online public health program of the Medical College of Wisconsin by April 10th of their junior year and must meet the entrance requirements established by the public health program.
 A 3.0 Lawrence grade-point average is a minimum requirement but does not guarantee admission.
 Prior to starting the public health program, students must complete 162 units at Lawrence.
-Although there is no restriction on a student’s choice of major at Lawrence, students must fulfill the following prerequisite course requirements for public health: two terms of Freshman Studies, a writing intensive course, a statistics course (STAT 107; MATH 255; BIOL 170; PSYC 170; or ANTH 207), and BIOL 130.
+Although there is no restriction on a student’s choice of major at Lawrence, students must fulfill the following prerequisite course requirements for public health: First Year Studies, a writing intensive course, a statistics course (STAT 107; MATH 255; BIOL 280; PSYC 170; or ANTH 207), and BIOL 130.
 An additional intermediate or upper level course in BIOL or ANTH with connections to human health selected in consultation with a program advisor is strongly recommended.

 Completing Lawrence requirements and the prerequisite requirements will require careful planning, which must begin early in the Lawrence career.
 Students interested in this program should talk with their faculty advisors not later than the beginning of the sophomore year.
 Students should coordinate their plans with the MCW’s public health program advisor as well.